August Sternickel

-August Sternickel (May 11, 1866 – July 30, 1913) was a German criminal, arsonist and serial killer.
-Between 1905 and 1913, he committed various arsons of farmhouses and several murders across the German Empire for which he earned notoriety, leading to his crime spree being referred to as The Sternickel Horror by locals.
+August Sternickel (11 May 1866 – 30 July 1913) was a German criminal, arsonist and serial killer.
+Between 1905 and 1913 he committed various arsons of farmhouses and several murders across the German Empire for which he earned notoriety, leading to his crime spree being referred to by locals as The Sternickel Horror.
 Even after his execution, Sternickel remained the subject of numerous murder ballads and newspapers reports.

 Life

-August Sternickel was born on May 11, 1866 in Mschanna (present-day Mszana, Poland), the son of a baker.
-When he grew up, he mastered the trade of a miller, earning money as a journeyman and servant.
-Using his eloquence and handsome appearance, August began to engage in marriage swindling, engaging to the daughter of a wealthy family in the Oderbruch area, pretending to be the son of a manor owner.
-Sternickel claimed that he was looking to buy a manor for himself, but because of an alleged short-term liquidity platform, he turned to his fiancée's father and asked for a loan of 3,000 gold marks.
-After the father had asked third parties about Sternickel and received negative answers, the engagement was broken off, but August evaded criminal prosecution in this case.
-However, he would later serve minor prison sentences for other swindles.
+August Sternickel was born on 11 May 1866, in Mschanna (present-day Mszana, Poland), the son of a baker.
+As an adult he mastered the trade of a miller, earning money as a journeyman and servant.
+Using his eloquence and handsome appearance, August became engaged to the daughter of a wealthy family in the Oderbruch area, pretending to be the son of a manor owner.
+Sternickel claimed that he was looking to buy a manor for himself, but because of an alleged short-term liquidity platform he turned to his fiancée's father and asked for a loan of 3,000 gold marks.
+After the father had asked third parties about Sternickel and received negative feedback about him, the engagement was broken off, with August evading criminal prosecution.
+He would, however, later serve minor prison sentences for other schemes.

 Following his release, property crimes followed, ranging from burglarizing homes to theft, for which he was again sent to a house of correction.
 His last recorded sentence was for theft, served in Neisse, and after serving it out, he went to Berlin, where he worked as a casual worker.
 Finally, he embarked on a life as a migrant worker.

 First murder

-In 1905, Sternickel came to Plagwitz, finding a job with Mr. Knappe, a mill owner.
+In 1905, Sternickel came to Plagwitz (today Płakowice in Gmina Lwówek Śląski) finding a job with Mr. Knappe, a mill owner.
 The mill was well-known, as there had been heavy fighting between the French and Russian forces around Plagwitz during the 1813 campaign.

 With the help of two accomplices, the brothers Reinhold and Wilhelm Pietsch, he robbed and murdered Mr. Knappe.
-In order to cover up the act, Sternickel set the mill on fire, destroying it on the night of July 8th to 9th, 1905.
+In order to cover up the act, Sternickel set the mill on fire, destroying it on the night of 8 to 9 July 1905.
 The corpse, however, could still be found under the rubble, with clear evidence that he had been killed in a homicidal manner.

 It was relatively clear that Sternickel had committed the crime, but by then, he had disappeared.
 While an investigation by Berlin authorities was unsuccessful in capturing him, his accomplices were arrested.
-On October 20, 1910, the Pietsch brothers were tried at the Hirschberg Regional Court, with both of them claiming that August was the main perpetrator.
+On 20 October 1910, the Pietsch brothers were tried at the Hirschberg Regional Court, with both of them claiming that August was the main perpetrator.
 Reinhold was found guilty of robbing but not killing the miller, for which he received a 10-year prison sentence.
-His brother Wilhelm was acquitted due to lack of evidence.
+His brother Wilhelm was acquitted due to a lack of evidence.